 I can say having been bullied myself for a short period of time in high school (until I knocked out the tooth of one of the “tough” guys, got suspended three days, paid for the tooth repair, and then became a “friend” of the bullying crowd), it is a terrible and lonely feeling.
 Parents, who are oftentimes too busy to help their child with these problems, sometimes have their lives turned upside down when their child commits one of these horrible crimes, or lesser ones perhaps.
 So what to do?

 Next, it is a normal course of events for young females to reject “suitors” who show interest.
-If this, and the other courting rituals which exist for thousands of years, were explained and taught to high school students, perhaps they could better cope with rejection, seeing it as a normal part of the boy-girl meeting process.
+If this, and the other courting rituals which have existed for thousands of years, were explained and taught to high school students, perhaps they could better cope with rejection, seeing it as a normal part of the boy-girl meeting process.
 Pursuit of someone worthwhile is something that takes time and patience.
-Many of these killers do not have, or have not been taught, patience.
+Many of these killers do not have, or have not been taught, patience and self-worth.

 Lastly, I firmly believe in the right to bear arms guaranteed to us in the constitution.
 But I cannot see how the gun lobby can object to an application process to obtain firearms.
 Come on, what’s the big deal?
+Drivers must apply for a license.
 You apply, you get interviewed, you wait a short period of time, and get your permit.
 I am sure the competent police officials that would administer these tests would spot a troubled young person, and hopefully most of these massacres could be prevented.
 Come on, NRA, do the right thing.

 I do not profess to be an expert on human behavior, but we must take steps as a society to ward off insane behavior that deprives other families of their innocent children.